top of page

 Resources

-The SF UN Goals Coalition aim is to have the San Francisco UN Goals Advisory Committee up and running in City Hall.
+The SF UN Goals Coalition’s aim is to get the San Francisco UN Goals Advisory Committee up and running in City Hall.
 The Advisory Committee will take on the more complex task of localizing the goals of the UN in detail.
 The expectation, though, is that the coalition will remain active in support of the Advisory Committee, so it is important for coalition members to understand what the Committee is likely to be doing.

 The awesome 2030 UN Sustainable Development Goals (SDGs) were designed to be implemented at both national and local levels.